A futuristic robot with piercing eyes

 Humanity, like all species, adapts to its environment.
 If we have the genetic opportunity to make an advantageous adaptation, one that provides some benefit within the prevailing environment, then we will seize that chance.
 It should be good for us; it should improve our survival prospects.

-Adopting an upright stance or the development of opposing thumbs are both examples of massive physical shifts which have taken place within our species.
-These changes conferred on humanity a significant advantage in comparison with other species.
+Adopting an upright stance or the development of opposing thumbs are both examples of massive physical shifts that have occurred within our species.
+These changes conferred a significant advantage on humanity compared with other species.

-Genetic change is designed to make us more attuned to our environment, to ensure that we are in a better condition to prosper in that environment.
+Genetic change is designed to make us more attuned to our environment, ensuring we are better equipped to prosper in it.

-These adaptations would not be one-off genetic shifts that could be pin-pointed in time.
+These adaptations would not be one-off genetic shifts that could be pinpointed to a specific time.
 Evolution doesn’t work like that.
-Genetic adaptation is a process of change that is a case of little and often.
+Genetic adaptation is a process of change that occurs little and often.
 Change would have happened very gradually and would have gone largely unnoticed – until, that is, it was cemented in existence.

 The other notable characteristic of evolution is that it is a continuous process.
 It is happening all the time.
 It is happening now.

-Humanity is still in the process of evolving.
+Humanity is still evolving.
 We are and will always be a work in progress.

-One attractive possibility would be the ability to make better use of our dual capacity features.
-If we have two of something then we should be better able to improve the usage of them, to use each independently.
+One attractive possibility is the ability to better leverage our dual-capacity features.
+If we have two of something, we should be better able to improve their use and use each independently.

 • We have two hands – one could be doing one thing, whilst the other does something completely different, like writing two separate things at the same time.